DENOVOSEQ - STEP BY STEP MODE USAGE

 - Scaffolding: OPERA-LG long reads

-Gene prediction refers to the set of methodologies used to identify the regions of genomic DNA that encode genes (protein-coding and non-coding) as well as other regulatory regions and functional elements.
-For prokaryotic genes, we provide here an ORF finder script also available in the SeqEditor app of the GPRO suite, for eukaryotic genomes, we provide an interface within DeNovoSeq to run AUGUSTUS.
+Gene prediction refers to the set of methodologies and tools used to identify the genomic regions encoding for genes (protein-coding and non-coding) and other regulatory and functional elements.
+For prediction of prokaryotic genes, DeNovoSeq provides an ORF finder script also available in the SeqEditor application of the GPRO suite.
+For eukaryotic genomes, we provide an interface within DeNovoSeq to run AUGUSTUS (Stanke et al., 2008).

-AUGUSTUS is an ab initio program that predicts genes from eukaryotic genome sequences based on a Generalized Hidden Markov Model, a probabilistic model of a sequence and its gene intron-exon structure Stanke et al., 2008.
-The workflow we implement in DeNovoSeq contemplates three steps: “Training”, “Hints preparation” and “Prediction”.
+AUGUSTUS (Stanke et al., 2008) is an ab initio program that predicts genes from eukaryotic genome sequences based on a Generalized Hidden Markov probabilistic Model for a sequence and its gene intron-exon structure.
+The implementation of AUGUSTUS in DeNovoSeq is a workflow that contemplates three steps; “Training”, “Hints preparation” and “Prediction”.
 See the AUGUSTUS manual at "http://bioinf.uni-greifswald.de/augustus/" for more information

-If you have material needed to create the hints go to [Gene prediction → Augustus → Hints]and follow Fig. 27.
+If you have the needed material to create the hints then go to [Gene prediction → Augustus → Hints]

 In deNovo protocols, annotation is the step (normally final) oriented to identify function, domains and biological roles of a set of predicted genes and transcripts (coding and not coding).
 The annotation is normally performed via sequence-to-sequence or sequence-to-profile alignment comparison to find statistically significant homologies between your query sequences and a RefSeq database.
 DeNovoSeq permits the user to perform the annotation either by manual or by automatic means using three of the most tools for automatic annotation; NCBI BLAST package Altschul et al., 1990, HHMER3 Mistry et al 2013